Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Introduction

 A determination of the triple-Higgs coupling $\lambda_3$ can be carried out through a process where two or more Higgs bosons are produced.
 First of all, such a process needs a high centre-of-mass (c.m.) energy for the interacting particles, partons in the case of hadron colliders, or leptons in the case of lepton colliders.
 Moreover, it has been found that in the SM \cite{glover}, there is destructive interference between the one-loop diagrams contributing to the process $ gg \to HH$, making the total cross section extremely small.
 Thus, the accuracy of the determination of $\lambda_3$ is low.
-In fact, it is expected that at the high luminosity run of the LHC (HL-LHC), with a c.m. energy of 14 TeV and an integrated luminosity of 3 ab$^{-1}$, with sophisticated jet substructure techniques, a limit of $\lambda_3 < 1.2 \lambda_3^{\rm SM}$ may be set \cite{deLima:2014dta}.
-Adding more Higgs decay channels, this accuracy might be improved, see, for example, \cite{Kim:2018uty}.
-At a future hadron collider at 100 TeV may probe, using the $b\bar b\gamma\gamma$ channel for HH decay, to an accuracy of 30\% \cite{Azatov:2015oxa}.
-A global fit which includes several inputs including that from double-Higgs was shown to enable limits on $\lambda_3/\lambda_3^{\rm SM}$ in the interval [0.1,2.3] \cite{DiVita:2017eyz}.
-A recent work \cite{Goncalves:2018qas} proposes restricting to certain kinematic regions to improve the accuracy of measurement at the LHC. $\lambda$ would be determined with an accuracy of 83\% at the proposed International Linear Collider (ILC) at c.m. energy of 500 GeV, improving to 21\% and 13\% with luminosity and energy upgrades \cite{Baer, Asner, Fujii:2017vwa}.
-Current constraints from the analysis of the $\sqrt{s}=8$ TeV (Run I) and the $\sqrt{s}=13$ TeV (Run II) data from the LHC are weak.
-Direct searches constrain $\lambda_3$ to $-14.5 \leq \lambda_3/\lambda_3^{\rm SM} \leq 19.1$ \cite{Gorbahn:2016uoy, Aad:2015xja} from Run I data and $-8.4 \leq \lambda_3/\lambda_3^{\rm SM} \leq 13.4$ \cite{bizon, ATLAS:2016ixk} from Run II data.